will5722/HeroesOfPymoli/README.md

-Most Profitable Items
+Most Profitable Items,

-Identify the 5 most profitable items by total purchase value, then list (in a table):
+The 5 most profitable items by total purchase value, listed (in a table):

 Item ID
 Item Name